Omar Haktab Traoré

-Omar Haktab Traoré (born 4 February 1998) is a German professional footballer who plays as a right-back for Bundesliga club 1.
-FC Heidenheim.
+Omar Haktab Traoré (born 4 February 1998) is a German professional footballer who plays as a right-back for club Watford.

 Career

 Traoré signed for KFC Uerdingen 05 on a three-year contract in summer 2020.

-He signed for VfL Osnabrück on a two-year contract in summer 2021.
+Traoré signed for VfL Osnabrück on a two-year contract in summer 2021.
+Traoré achieved promotion back to the 2.
+Bundesliga with Osnabrück in the 2022–23 season, but following the expiry of his contract in summer 2023, he joined newly-promoted Bundesliga club 1.
+FC Heidenheim on a three-year contract.

+On 3 July 2026, Traoré joined Serie A club Udinese after his contract with Heidenheim expired.
+Upon signing, the club signaled that Traoré might join EFL Championship club Watford.
+Two weeks later, on 16 July, Traoré signed a three-year contract with Watford in exchange for an undisclosed fee.

 Personal life

 Born in Germany, Traoré is of Togolese descent.
 He is the older brother of VfL Osnabrück player Hakim Traoré.